Figure Eight Island Church

-The Figure 8 Island Church invites invites residents and guests to join its services each Sunday morning at 8:30 am in the Yacht Club.
-Weekly services begin on the Sunday of Memorial Day weekend and continue through the Sunday of Labor Day weekend.
+Figure Eight Island Church invites residents and guests to join its services each Sunday morning at 8:30 am in the Yacht Club.
+Weekly services are held each Sunday and continue through the Sunday of Labor Day weekend.
 Once again this year our managing minister will be Rev. Bob Haywood, who has been with us since 1996.

 Read more about this season's guest speakers below.

-All services will be a time for refreshments and fellowship afterwards in the Lobby Lounge.
+All services will be a time for refreshments and fellowship afterward in the Lobby Lounge.

 Rev. Robert W. Haywood III

 Bob is a retired Presbyterian minister who has served Figure 8 Island Church since 1996.
 He has spent his career as Campus Minister at universities in Texas, Florida and Pennsylvania.
 Most recently, he served as Campus Minister twenty-eight years at UNCW Wilmington.
 A lifelong sailor, he and wife Deborah love to travel.
 They have lived in Wilmington since 1980 and are blessed to have two of their four children, and two grandchildren living nearby.